vtex-apps/docs-bot/docs/README.md

 # Docs Bot

-A Github bot to enhance documentation tracking and awareness
+A Github bot to enhance documentation tracking and awarene

 ## Responsibilities